forbee-dev/wordpress-local-dev/README.md

 #### **API Integration**

-You can also run WP CLI commands via the web API:
+You can also run WP CLI commands and project updates via the web API:

+**WP CLI Commands:**
 ```bash
 # Add WP CLI to a project
 curl -X POST http://localhost:5001/api/add-wpcli/your-project-name